 So, who exactly would be a good fit for Canada?

-Those with travel experience: It doesn’t matter how far you’ve traveled or how exotic your destinations were.
+It doesn’t matter how far you’ve travelled or how exotic your destinations were.
 What does matter is the fact you are curious about other cultures, other people, other environments.
-Experienced travelers are often a bit more “street smart”, adaptable and resourceful—skills that can be useful when you are landing in Canada and are left to your own devices.
+Experienced travellers are often a bit more “street smart,” adaptable and resourceful—skills that can be useful when you are landing in Canada and are left to your own devices.

-People who are flexible: It’s good to have a plan but you need to be flexible with it.
+It’s good to have a plan but you need to be flexible with it.
 Those who want to achieve specific goals in terms of career development or quality of living fast are likely to be disappointed because you can only control so much in a new environment.
-Beside, you may miss great opportunities if you are not flexible enough!
+Besides, you may miss great opportunities if you are not flexible enough!

-People who are resourceful: It drives me crazy when I receive emails begging me to “please explain how I can immigrate to Canada”.
+It drives me crazy when I receive emails begging me to “please explain how I can immigrate to Canada.”
 If you can’t even use a search engine to get the basics on immigration (tons of info is available online), how will you find a place to live in Canada?
-How will you figure out how to network, how to apply for job, how to settle in a new country?
+How will you figure out how to network, how to apply for a job, how to settle in a new country?
 I recently received the following comment on the article Arriving In Canada With The Permanent Residence:

 Yeah… no. No assistant, sorry.
 (Seriously?!)

 People who don’t have too much baggage… literally and metaphorically!

 We all have a story and we all have different reasons for moving abroad.
 But the miles you put between you and your family, friends and your country won’t magically erase everything.
 You can’t run away from your past and expect a fresh start to make everything better if you are negative or resentful.